Honest Imagery for Allergens and Dietary Claims

 Here are patterns that show up again and again:

 - Garnish drift.
-Your “plain” grilled salmon is pictured with a sprinkle of chopped walnuts you stopped using a year ago.
+Your “plain” grilled salmon shows chopped walnuts.
+You stopped using them a year ago.

 - Gluten shadows.
-A gluten-free salad is shot next to a stack of garlic bread; the text says “GF” but the guest only sees wheat.
+Your gluten-free salad sits next to garlic bread.
+The text says “GF.”
+Guests only see wheat.

 - Stock-photo traps.
-A photo sourced from a library shows sesame seeds on buns, peanuts on pad thai, or generic breaded wings you don’t serve.
+A library photo shows sesame seeds on buns.
+Or peanuts on pad thai.
+Or breaded wings you don’t serve.

 Why guests scrutinize dietary visuals

-Guests managing allergies, intolerances, or specific diets don’t skim-they study.
-Many have also changed their diets because of broader health beliefs, including concerns about meat, dairy, or processed foods.
-This short video explores how some people weigh the health impacts of meat consumption, which is exactly the kind of thinking they bring to your menu decisions (this is general dietary commentary, not medical advice):
+Using AI food photos for allergy-safe menus builds critical trust.
+Guests with allergies or diets don’t skim.
+They study.
+Many changed their diets due to health beliefs.
+This includes concerns about meat, dairy, or processed foods.
+This video shows how people weigh meat health impacts.
+It reflects the thinking they bring to your menu.
+Note: this is general dietary talk, not medical advice.

-When your vegan-labelled photo still looks like a beef burger with cheese, or your “light” salad shows a creamy ranch drizzle, it clashes with the careful choices these guests are trying to make.
+Your vegan photo looks like a beef burger with cheese.
+Your “light” salad shows a creamy ranch drizzle.
+These clash with the careful choices guests are trying to make.

-Once you finish your quick audit, mark the 3-5 photos that combine high sales volume and the biggest allergen or dietary mismatch.
-Those are your first candidates for a Yummify refresh: upload a current reference photo, tag the risky elements in your notes, and generate variants that clearly and honestly show the right version.
+Finish your audit.
+Mark 3-5 photos with high sales and big allergen or dietary mismatches.
+These are your first Yummify refresh candidates.
+Upload a current reference photo.
+Tag the risky elements in your notes.
+Generate variants that show the right version clearly.

 Run the 10-minute audit for your top sellers and circle the three images that feel most misleading or out of date.